Real-Time Data Processing: From Scraping to Insights

 Learn how to process and analyze scraped data in real-time, turning raw information into actionable business insights with streaming pipelines and instant analytics.

 Collecting data is only the first step.
-The real value comes from processing that data into actionable insights in real-time.
-This guide covers building end-to-end real-time data pipelines.
+The real value comes from processing that data into insights while it's still fresh.
+This guide walks through building an end-to-end real-time pipeline, from stream ingestion to dashboards and alerts, with patterns you can copy into production.

 ┌─────────┐ ┌─────────┐ ┌─────────┐ ┌─────────┐